Moultrie Patten: Career

 Patten moved to Portland, Oregon, in 1990, and later relocated to Beaverton, Oregon.
 He was cast as Walt Kupfer on the hit television show Northern Exposure, from 1993 until 1995.
-His character quickly became a fixture on the show and a fan favorite.
 Fans of Northern Exposure still sought out Patten for his autograph years after the show's production ended in 1995.

 Patten continued acting, especially in television commercials, into his 80s.

-He also pursued a career as a jazz musician and played the piano at jazz clubs throughout the American Midwest and East Coast.
+He also pursued a career as a jazz musician and played the piano at jazz clubs throughout the Midwest and East Coast.
 Patten released a CD featuring his favorite recordings in 1997.

 Death

-Moultrie Patten died from pneumonia in Beaverton, Oregon, on March 18, 2009, at the age of 89.
+Patten died from pneumonia in Beaverton, Oregon, on March 18, 2009, at the age of 89.
 He was survived by his daughter, Sarah Goforth; sons, Moultrie Patten Jr. and Henry Bigelow Patten (aka Rex Alexander); a sister, Jane Dias; and his former wife, Teena Patten.

 Patten's funeral was held at the Ross Hollywood Chapel in Portland, Oregon, on March 27, 2009.
 He was buried at Arlington National Cemetery with full military honors on May 28, 2009.

 In an interview with The Oregonian following his death, Patten's daughter, Sarah Goforth, explained her father's acting philosophy saying, "Anyone who pursues the arts is really creating another world for themselves, because the one they are faced with does not, in some way, suit them."